Talk to the A Wisconsin Motorcycle Accident Lawyer Who Is A Riders Themselves

 As one of the top motorcycle litigation firms in the United States, the motorcycle accident lawyers at Hupy and Abraham have successfully represented well over 4,000 injured riders in Wisconsin and secured a number of settlements in excess of a million dollars.

 Hupy and Abraham's rider lawyers in Wisconsin don't just advocate for motorcycle accident victims—they live and breathe the culture.
-Our lawyers are riders themselves, and they are heavily involved in changing laws, supporting riders’ rights and wearing colors as a part of their everyday lives.
+Our lawyers are riders themselves, and they are heavily involved in changing laws, supporting riders’ rights and living the biker culture as part of their everyday lives.